-A true fever is a cause for worry in the first few months of a baby’s life.
-That’s because the infant's immune system is immature and not as effective in fighting infections as it will be after three or four months living outside the womb.
+A true fever is a cause for concern in the first few months of a baby’s life.
+That’s because the infant's immune system isn’t yet as good at fighting infections as it will be at 3 or 4 months of age.

-It’s vital to learn how to correctly take your baby’s temperature and to understand what signifies a true fever.
+It’s vital to learn how to take your baby’s temperature and to know how to spot a fever.

-Most doctors say a baby has a fever if the temperature rises to 100.4 F or above when measured with a rectal thermometer.
-Take your baby’s temperature a few times when he or she is well to know his or her normal temperature.
+Most doctors say a baby has a fever if her temperature rises to 100.4 F or above when measured with a rectal thermometer.
+Take a few readings when she’s well to figure out what her normal temperature is.

-There can be many causes for a baby’s fever, but the most common is infection.
+Many causes for a baby’s fever exist, but the most common is infection.

-As in older children and adults, the body’s immune system senses the “foreign invader,” such as bacteria or a virus, and sends a chemical message to the brain, instructing it to crank up the body's heat.
-This has advantages.
-Some bacteria and viruses don’t like the higher temperature, so they are more easily destroyed by the immune system.
-In that way, fever is actually a friend: It lets you know that an infection may be brewing, and it helps protect against it.
+As in older children and adults, the body’s immune system senses a “foreign invader,” such as bacteria or a virus, and tells the brain to crank up body heat.
+Some germs don’t like the added warmth, and the immune system takes care of them easily.
+This kind of fever lets you know that an infection may be brewing, and helps protect against it.

-Another possible cause of a higher-than-normal body temperature is being over-bundled with clothes in a relatively warm environment.
-The rule of thumb is to dress your baby in just one more layer of clothing than you are comfortable in.
+Another possible cause is being too warm.
+Dress your baby in one more layer of clothing than you find comfortable.

-Any fever in the first months could indicate a significant infection requiring immediate attention.
-All children under age 2 months with a true fever need a medical evaluation.
-Call your doctor about fevers for at least the first four to six months of your baby’s life.
+An unusually high temperature in the first months could mean infection.
+All children under age 2 months with a true fever should see a doctor.
+Call your doctor about fevers for at least the first 4 to 6 months of your baby’s life.

 At your baby’s next check-up, ask the doctor if he has a “fever policy.”
 That will give you a better idea about when you need to call.
 If you’re worried, take the better-safe-than-sorry approach.